guyawn/FoodInspections/README.txt

 Available Data
 --------------

+Wake_County/Restaurants_in_Wake_County__Location.csv - Data provided by Data-Wake.opendata.arcgis.com.
+Has restaurant list and details

+Wake_County/Restaurants_in_Wake_County__Violations.csv - Data provided by Data-Wake.opendata.arcgis.com.
+Has the set of violations committed by each restauratn

-Businesses.csv - The raw business data pulled from Yelp.
+Yelp/Businesses.csv - The raw business data pulled from Yelp.
 One row per restaurant.
 See https://www.yelp.com/developers/documentation/v3/business_search

-Categories.csv - The raw category data pulled from Yelp.
+Yelp/Categories.csv - The raw category data pulled from Yelp.
 1 - 3 rows per restaurant.
 See https://www.yelp.com/developers/documentation/v3/all_category_list

-Reviews.csv - The raw review data pulled from Yelp.
+Yelp/Reviews.csv - The raw review data pulled from Yelp.
 0-3 rows per restaurant

-stopCategories.txt - Non restaurant categories that were removed (see CleanYelp.py)
+Utils/stopCategories.txt - Non restaurant categories that were removed (see CleanYelp.py)

-RestaurantClosures.csv - "Analytics-ready" dataset for this project.
+FoodInspections.csv - "Analytics-ready" dataset for this project.
 One row per restaurant.
 	Only includes businesses with at least one category and one review.

-Restaurants_in_Wake_County__Yelp.csv - Data provided by Data-Wake.opendata.arcgis.com.
-Includes
-s

 Extending the Effort